-The effects of Brexit
+The effects of Brexit#

 The aim of this notebook is to estimate the causal impact of Brexit upon the UK’s GDP.
-This will be done using the synthetic control approch.
+This will be done using the synthetic control approach.
 As such, it is similar to the policy brief “What can we know about the cost of Brexit so far?”
 [Springford, 2022] from the Center for European Reform.
 That approach did not use Bayesian estimation methods however.

 I did not use the GDP data from the above report however as it had been scaled in some way that was hard for me to understand how it related to the absolute GDP figures.
 Instead, GDP data was obtained courtesy of Prof. Dooruj Rambaccussing.
 Raw data is in units of billions of USD.